d2718/ascii_art/img2ascii/README.md

 [Iosevka](https://github.com/be5invis/Iosevka) as my terminal font;
 Iosevka is a tall, narrow font, so images rendered in most other target fonts will appear too tall and narrow.

+### Why is the default light-on-dark text and dark-on-light text considered _inverted_?
+Isn't most text dark-on-light?
+Are you some kind of edgelord dark-mode chauvanist trying to force your niche preference on the rest of us?

+While I do generally prefer dark text on a light background, I specificially chose light-on-dark to be the "forward" direction because that's the way most pixel values are treated on the computer screen.
+A value of 0 tends to be "no light" (and thus minimum brightness), and a value of 255 (or 65535 or 1.0 or whatever the maximum value of the format is) tends to be "full light" (and thus maximum brightness).
+Thus, glyphs will less coverage are treated as "darker", and glyphs with more coverage are treated as "lighter".